WilliamBHW/Stock_Analysis/Module1_Challenge/README.md

 ## Analysis and Challenges

 #### Analysis of Outcomes Based on Launch Date
 The analysis of outcomes based on lunch date consist of pivot table and a line chart where theater as the main filter for parent category.
 Count of outcomesbeing y-axis with month of the year being the x-axis.
-Colors are used to differenciate each category.
+Colors are used to differenciate each category of outcomes.
 This graph presents the trend of outcomes by month.
 <br>
 ![outcome by date](https://github.com/WilliamBHW/UT-DATA-BOOT-CAMP/blob/main/Module1_Challenge/Resources/Theater_Outcomes_vs_Launch.png)
 #### Analysis of Outcomes Based on Goals
 The analysis of outcomes based on goals consist of datasets and a line chart where "plays" being the filter of subcategory.
 Goals splitted into different ranges from "less than 1000" to "greater than 50000" as the x-axis, percentages of each outcome as y-axis.
 Color used to differenciate each type of outcomes.
+The graph presented the trend of outcomes by goal.
 <br>
 ![outcome by goal](https://github.com/WilliamBHW/UT-DATA-BOOT-CAMP/blob/main/Module1_Challenge/Resources/Outcomes_vs_Goals.png)